African American newspapers: 20th century

-African-American newspapers flourished in the major cities, with publishers playing a major role in politics and business affairs.
-Representative leaders included Robert Sengstacke Abbott (1870–1940) and John H. Sengstacke (1912–1997) publishers of the Chicago Defender; John Mitchell Jr. (1863–1929), editor of the Richmond Planet and president of the National Afro-American Press Association; Anthony Overton (1865–1946), publisher of the Chicago Bee, Garth C. Reeves Sr. (1919–2019), publisher emeritus of the Miami Times and Robert Lee Vann (1879–1940), the publisher and editor of the Pittsburgh Courier.
-In the 1940s the number of newspapers grew from 150 to 250.
+African American newspapers flourished in the major cities, with publishers playing a major role in politics and business affairs.
+By the 20th century, daily papers appeared in Norfolk, Chicago, Baltimore and Washington, D.C.
+Representative leaders included Robert Sengstacke Abbott (1870–1940) and John H. Sengstacke (1912–1997), publishers of the Chicago Defender; John Mitchell Jr. (1863–1929), editor of the Richmond Planet and president of the National Afro-American Press Association; Anthony Overton (1865–1946), publisher of the Chicago Bee; Garth C. Reeves Sr. (1919–2019), publisher emeritus of the Miami Times; and Robert Lee Vann (1879–1940), the publisher and editor of the Pittsburgh Courier.

+In the 1940s, the number of newspapers grew from 150 to 250.
+At the end of World War II, the black newspapers with the highest circulation in the United States were the Pittsburgh Courier, the Afro-American, the Chicago Defender, and the Norfolk Journal and Guide.

 From 1881 to 1909, the National Colored Press Association (American Press Association) operated as a trade association.
 The National Negro Business League-affiliated National Negro Press Association filled that role from 1909 to 1939.
 The Chicago-based Associated Negro Press (1919–1964) was a subscription news agency "with correspondents and stringers in all major centers of black population".
 In 1940, Sengstacke led African American newspaper publishers in forming the trade association known in the 21st century as the National Newspaper Publishers Association.

 During the 1930s and 1940s, the Black southern press both aided and, to an extent, hindered the equal payment movement of Black teachers in the southern United States.
 Newspaper coverage of the movement served to publicize the cause.
 However, the way in which the movement was portrayed, and those whose struggles were highlighted in the press, displaced Black women to the background of a movement they spearheaded.
 A woman's issue, and a Black woman's issue, was being covered by the press.
 However, reporting diminished the roles of the women fighting for teacher salary equalization and “diminished the presence of the teachers’ salary equalization fight” in national debates over equality in education.

 There were many specialized black publications, such as those of Marcus Garvey and John H. Johnson.
 These men broke a wall that let black people into society.
 The Roanoke Tribune was founded in 1939 by Fleming Alexander, and recently celebrated its 75th anniversary.
-The Minnesota Spokesman-Recorder is Minnesota's oldest black newspaper and one of the United States' oldest ongoing minority publication, second only to The Jewish World.
+The Minnesota Spokesman-Recorder is Minnesota's oldest black-owned newspaper and one of the United States' oldest ongoing minority publication, second only to The Jewish World.